ryujicutie/COSC110-Lab/Laboratory Activity # 2 Data Cleaning and Analysis using Titanic dataset/README.md

 **Data Cleaning and Analysis using the Titanic Dataset**

 ## Description
-This lab builds on the previous activity by introducing data cleaning and more in-depth exploratory data analysis.
+This Lab builds on the previous activity by introducing data cleaning and more in-depth exploratory data analysis.
 Students identify and handle missing data, transform data for consistency, and derive insights using visualization and statistical summaries.

 ## Topics Covered
 - Handling missing values (`NaN`)